What is it?

 Children and youth grieve differently than adults.
 Young children may not be able to describe how they feel and their age may affect how they react.
 A child that loses a grandparent may not seem bothered until an important holiday comes and the grandparent isn't there.

 A child or youth may show they are grieving by the way they behave.
-They might: